Water Heaters 101

 Natural gas, oil-fired, and propane tank water heaters use their fuel to run a burner which ignites when the heater’s thermostat indicates that the water inside the tank has fallen below the set temperature.
 Typically, the water heater temperature is set between 110°-140°F.

-The flames heat the cold water entering the tank from the top into a dip tube, which reaches to the bottom of the tank.
+Cold water enters from the top of the tank and goes through a dip tube reaching to the bottom of the tank, where the burner heats it.
 As the water is heated, it begins to rise back toward the top of the tank until it reaches the hot water outlet and exits the heater to travel to the fixture.

 The combustion gases created by the burner vent through a flue running down the center of the storage tank.
 The flue doubles as an effective heat conductor, since its baffled design slows the movement of the hot gases through the heater.